SSWConsulting/SSW.Rules.Content/rules/powerbi-template-app/rule.md

 ### Creating Power BI Template Apps

 #### Prerequisite
-* Must have a Power BI Pro license
+* Power BI Pro license
-* Have a sample database with dummy data as the default connection for the template app (See section on "Configure a Database for Template Apps" for more information)
+* Sample database with dummy data as the default connection for the template app (See section on "Configure a Database for Template Apps" for more information)

 #### Steps